-We recently went on a family camping trip and my pregnant wife didn’t have that good of time sleeping in the tent.
+We recently went on a family camping trip, and my pregnant wife didn’t have that good of time sleeping in the tent.
 Partly my fault, obviously I do not understand what it is like to be in that condition while camping.
-In addition, I am usually fairly comfortable as long as I stay warm and have any type of sleeping pad.
-Anything else I can make due with.
+In addition, I am usually fairly comfortable as long as I stay warm and have a sleeping pad.
+Anything else I can make do with?

-This made me come home and think, how to make sleeping in a tent more comfortable?
+This made me come home and think, how can I make sleeping in a tent more comfortable?

 - Air mattress